harnerdesigns/jackharner-gatsby/src/content/blog/auto-generate-content-gatsby/index.md

 ## Time To Copy

-Now that everything is set up, it's time to copy the directory.
+Since everything is set up, it's time to copy the directory.
 We use `ncp` which is a Node package to replicate Linux's `cp` command.
 It takes in the Source Folder, the Destination Folder, and a Callback as arguments.

 ```js
 ncp(sourcePath, destPath, (err) => {